App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-If you’re a small business and you need funding, there are many options.
+If you’re a small business owner and need funding, there are many options to consider.
 It may almost seem like too many options.You may be wondering: How does a small business loan work, do I qualify for one, and what can I expect?
 A variety of factors determine the answers to those questions, including:

 • The type of small business loan you need